gold star for USAHOF

 Bob Friend played most of his career with the Pittsburgh Pirates (1951-63), where he quietly had one of the better decades of the National League's Pitchers.

-Friend played for Pittsburgh until 1965, and he had quick stops with both New York teams before retiring after 1966.
-He would have a losing record of 197-230 but was still highly regarded.
+Friend played for Pittsburgh until 1965 and made brief stops with both New York teams before retiring in 1966.
+He would have a losing record of 197-230, but was still highly regarded.

 Despite his accomplishments, Friend was left off the Baseball Hall of Fame ballot when he was first eligible in 1972.